The kindergarten classroom at Tucker Maxon School is a safe, supportive and welcoming environment.

 - Large on-campus playground

-- Access to our nature area: including garden exploration, gathering eggs from our hen house, and caring for our goats.
+- Access to our nature area: including garden exploration, and caring for our goats.

 - Regular reports on your child’s progress with the use of developmental checklist.